Why Your Supplements Aren’t Working — And the One Compound That Fixes It

 Fulvic acid concentration is the second.
 Many products on the market contain 20 to 40 percent fulvic acid, diluted with fillers, binders, or poorly sourced material.
 In an industry where 40% is common, seeing a verified 75% on a lab report changes the conversation entirely.
 That’s not a marginal improvement — it’s the difference between a supplement that occupies shelf space and one that produces measurable effects.

 Transparency is the third.
-If a brand can’t hand you a Certificate of Analysis from an independent, accredited lab — not a summary page, not a marketing graphic, but the actual report — that tells you everything you need to know.
+Look for brands that publish complete Certificates of Analysis from independent, accredited labs — not summary pages, not marketing graphics, but the actual reports.
+If a company can’t provide that documentation, that tells you everything you need to know.

-When we received the independent analysis from our ISO 17025 certified laboratory, the fulvic acid concentration came back above 75% — placing it in the highest potency tier we’ve encountered in the market.
-The resin contains over 87 trace minerals in naturally bioavailable forms, sourced from pristine formations above 17,000 feet in the Himalayas, far from industrial contamination.
+The shilajit market is a study in extremes, and lab reports expose the reality behind marketing claims.
+Some premium brands publish independent lab results showing fulvic acid concentration above 75% — placing it in the highest potency tier available in the market.
+The resin contained over 87 trace minerals in naturally bioavailable forms, sourced from pristine formations above 17,000 feet in the Himalayas, far from industrial contamination.

-When the science says fulvic acid content determines efficacy, and your lab report confirms 75%+, that’s not marketing copy.
-That’s a document with a signature on it.
+When the science says fulvic acid content determines efficacy, and a lab report confirms 75%+, that’s not marketing copy.
+That’s documented evidence with analytical signatures on it.

 What the Research Is Actually Showing